Altus Unification War

 The gold ornaments worn along with white beast fur is an old design called Aspects Herb.

 To sum it up, Godfrey’s kingdom began revolving around the Crucible expressed through the lens of faith.
 The Erdtree Bow and Greatbow’s description affirms that faith and battle went hand-in-hand during older times, which we see not just with the Crucible Knights but also the Tree Sentinels.
 These knights are, as the name suggests, guards in service to the Erdtree.
 Few earned the privilege to wear the large “crest” derived from the tree on their helm, but those who did became heavy cavalry acting as a golden rampart against its foes.
 Aside from holy halberds and greatshields we see them wield in battle, the Tree Sentinels were also probably equipped with Erdtree Greatbows; we acquire one along with their armor by destroying traps in their form riding a chariot.
 Destroying three such chariot traps in the Auriza Hero’s Grave further rewards Holy Ground, an ash of war for consecrating land to defend with a Crucible sigil that heals and raises defense for those inside its boundaries.
-This, combined with the sentinel statues erected in the Fortified Manor’s foyer and flanking entry to the round table, proves that the order is contemporary with the Crucible Knights.
+This, combined with the Sentinel statues erected in the Fortified Manor’s foyer and flanking entry to the round table, proves that the order is contemporary with the Crucible Knights.

 Greatbow engraved with a Golden Tree design.
 Weapon made to accompany “Golden Great Arrows” when the faith coincided with war in the Old Age.